 What do I mean by effective?

-*I want to make sure I can have all students complete the same opener, whether they are in person or learning from home.
+- The biggest goal is that all students can complete the same opener, whether they are in person or learning from home.

 - Lots of input, low pressure participation